DannyFeliz/create-pull-request/CONTRIBUTING.md

 1. **Test Job**
    - Runs all tests on the matrix combinations
    - Generates coverage reports
-   - Uploads coverage to Codecov (Ubuntu + Node 20.x only)

 2. **Lint Job**
    - Validates package.json